 Pinterest Hidden Image

-With a buttery shortbread crust, a thick caramel filling made with condensed milk, and a smooth salted chocolate topping, these millionaire bars are DECADENT.
+With a buttery shortbread layer, a thick caramel layer made with condensed milk, and a smooth salted chocolate topping, these dessert bars are decadent.

-This recipe is a spin on my butterscotch millionaires shortbread which has a more set, almost toffee-like buttery caramel filling.
+This recipe is a spin on my butterscotch millionaire shortbread which has a more set, almost toffee-like buttery caramel filling.

 Jump to:

-Here's everything you need to make this vegan millionaire shortbread recipe from scratch:
+Here's everything you need to make vegan millionaire bars from scratch:

 ingredients for millionaire shortbread measured out in bowls on a metal tray.Pin